Box 9021, Wilmington, DE 19809, USA

-From that brink of extinction, the number increased to over 900 birds in Hokkaido, during the 2004/05 winter, and about a thousand since then.
+From that brink of extinction, the number increased to over 900 birds in Hokkaido, during the 2004/05 winter, and more than a thousand since then.

 A flock of these cranes, or "tanchos" as they are known in Japanese, is one of the nicest wintertime spectacles, not just in Japan, but anywhere.

 Thu, Jan.
 19: Arrival at Narita-Tokyo Int'l.
 Airport (about 2 hours north of Tokyo).
 Transfer to overnight in the area of Narita (at a western-style hotel).

 Fri, Jan.
 20: Travel from Narita to the area of Karuizawa (in the mountains of Honshu about 2 hours north of Tokyo), with some birding along the way.
 Our first of 2 overnights in the Karuizawa area.

 A full-day of birding in the picturesque Karuizawa area, for birds such as the

 endemic Copper Pheasant, Japanese Waxwing, and the Pallas' Rosefinch

 (the last of these has been seen nicely during our winter tours in this region,